Italy v Brazil (1982 FIFA World Cup): Pre-match

 Brazil had won all three of their first group stage matches, including comprehensive wins over Scotland (4–1) and New Zealand (4–0), and were the pre-tournament favourites.
 They were widely praised for their attacking style.
 In their initial second group stage match, Brazil beat South American rivals and World Cup holders Argentina 3–1.

-Italy, meanwhile, had a slow start to the tournament, having drawn all three of their first group stage matches and finishing runners-up in their group; they had only qualified for the second group stage by having scored one more goal than third-placed Cameroon.
-However, in the first of their second round matches, Italy had recorded an impressive 2–1 victory over Argentina.
-Italy's striker Rossi had failed to score up to that point and there was considerable debate about whether he should be in the team, as he had only recently returned from a two-year ban following his involvement in the Totonero 1980 match-fixing scandal.
+Italy, meanwhile, had a slow start to the tournament, having drawn all three of their first group stage matches and finishing runners-up in their group; they had only qualified for the second group stage by having scored one more goal than third-placed Cameroon, who also finished with three draws.
+However, in the first of their second-round matches, Italy recorded an impressive 2–1 victory over Argentina.
+Rossi had failed to score up to that point and there was considerable debate about whether he should be in the team, as he had only recently returned from a two-year ban following his involvement in the Totonero 1980 match-fixing scandal (his banning was initially ruled to last for three years, but was reduced on appeal).
 Italy were forced to play for a win to reach the semi-final, due to their inferior goal difference.

 Match

 Summary

 The match put Brazil's attack against Italy's defence, with the majority of the game played around the Italian area, with the Italian midfielders and defenders returning the repeated set volleys of Brazilian shooters such as Zico, Sócrates and Falcão.
-Italian centre back Claudio Gentile was assigned to mark Brazilian striker Zico, earning a yellow card and a suspension for the semi-final.
+Italian centre back Claudio Gentile was assigned to mark Brazilian attacking midfielder Zico, earning a yellow card and a suspension for the semi-final.

 Paolo Rossi opened the scoring when he headed in Antonio Cabrini's cross with just five minutes played.
 Sócrates equalised for Brazil seven minutes later.
 In the twenty-fifth minute Rossi stepped past Júnior, intercepted a pass from Cerezo across the Brazilians' goal, and drilled the shot home.
 The Brazilians threw everything in search of another equaliser, while Italy defended bravely.
 On 68 minutes, Falcão collected a pass from Júnior and as Cerezo's dummy run distracted three defenders, fired home from 20 yards out.
 Now Italy had gained the lead twice thanks to Rossi's goals, and Brazil had come back twice.

 At 2–2, Brazil would have been through on goal difference, but in the 74th minute, a poor clearance from an Italian corner kick went back to the Brazilian six-yard line where Rossi and Francesco Graziani were waiting.
-Both aimed at the same shot, Rossi connecting to get a hat trick and sending Italy into the lead for good.
-In the 86th minute Giancarlo Antognoni scored a fourth goal for Italy, but it was wrongly disallowed for offside.
+Both aimed at the same shot, with Rossi connecting to score a hat-trick and send Italy into the lead for good.
+In the 86th minute, Giancarlo Antognoni scored a fourth goal for Italy, but it was wrongly disallowed for offside.
 In the dying moments Dino Zoff made a miraculous save to deny Oscar a goal, ensuring that Italy advanced to the semi-final where they would meet Poland.